 We accept Visa, Master Card, and American Express.
 Net 30 terms can be established for those customers purchasing on a regular basis by submitting a credit application for consideration.

 How will my product ship?

-Federal Brace can ship parts using FedEx Ground, overnight and freight services.
-We can also ship parts collect on a customer’s account if desired.
-You have the opportunity to select a preferred shipping method at time of order.
+Federal Brace uses FedEx Ground, overnight and freight services.
+If desired, we can also ship collect on a customer's account.

 Are there quality standards for Federal Brace Products?